We have five factories and 19 years of experience in plant extracts

 Incorporating a variety of citrus fruits into your diet not only provides a refreshing taste but also ensures a broad spectrum of bioflavonoids to support overall health.
 It's important to consume these fruits in their whole form whenever possible to maximize the benefits of their natural bioflavonoid content.

-5. Health Benefits of Citrus bioflavonoids
+5. Health Benefits of Citrus Bioflavonoids

-5. Health Benefits of Citrus bioflavonoids
+5. Health Benefits of Citrus Bioflavonoids

 Citrus bioflavonoids, a group of plant compounds found abundantly in citrus fruits, have garnered significant attention for their potential health benefits.
 These natural compounds are known for their antioxidant properties, which help to protect the body against the damaging effects of free radicals.
-Here are some of the key health benefits associated with the consumption of Citrus bioflavonoids:
+Here are some of the key health benefits associated with the consumption of citrus bioflavonoids:

 5.1 Antioxidant Activity